 As the income tax relief is only offered on the sale of new shares in a VCT, meaning that shares offered for sale by existing investors will look unattractive in contrast.

 Therefore despite Venture Capital Trust shares being listed, shareholders may find it difficult to find a buyer at a fair price as the tax relief distorts prices.
+Even the best UK VCTs can experience a lack of demand for their shares in the secondary market.

 Shareholders must hold the shares for 5 years to continue to qualify for the 30% income tax relief.
 However this doesn’t restrict sales – investors may still attempt to sell their shares if they are prepared to lose the relief.